+Raleigh Senior TechEd is an all-volunteer organization dedicated to educating adults on computer technology, including tablets and smartphones.
+We aim to build confidence in new users and to enhance the skills of more experienced users.
 We offer small group classes on a variety of subjects, ranging from the very basics to more advanced topics.
-We will teach you to use your devices for games, email, music, research, to look up medical information, to check the credentials for your doctor or hospital, etc.
+We will teach you to use your devices for games, email, music, and to do research into topics that interest you.

-Raleigh SeniorTechEd is a 501(c)3 organization.
+Raleigh Senior TechEd provides volunteer opportunities within the organization, where volunteers help others learn new technologies.
+Raleigh Senior TechEd is a 501(c)3 organization.
 Donations are tax-deductible.
-We welcome all students or volunteers and do not discriminate on the basis of race, color, religion, gender expression, national or ethnic origin in any of our activities.
+We do not discriminate on the basis of race, color, religion, gender expression, national or ethnic origin in any of our activities.

 We hope you will join us ready to learn something new!
 We offer a new interesting online class: Introducing Windows 11 and new in-person classes: Android: Smartphone Basics and Google: Organizing Gmail.
 We also have a new in-person location: the Wade Edwards Learning Lab (near Broughton High School) .We look forward to seeing you for some fun computer training!